Skip to content

 1. Ibis Paris Opera La Fayette (19 Rue Buffault, 9th arr., 75009 Paris, France):

-A Standard Double Room with one double bed, for two nights, will be €285 in addition to taxes and charges.
-This price doesn’t include breakfast, an additional €10.50 must be paid for that.
-The same room with the option of free cancelation and payment at the property will be €308 with taxes and charges, still with the additional €10.50 for breakfast.
+A Standard Double Room with one double bed for two nights will cost €285, plus taxes and charges.
+This price doesn’t include breakfast; an additional €10.50 must be paid.
+The same room with free cancellation and payment at the property will cost €308 with taxes and charges, still with the additional €10.50 for breakfast.

 2. Hôtel Clauzel Paris (33 Rue Des Martyrs, 9th arr., 75009 Paris, France):